sidki123/AttacksonImplementationsCourseBook/docs/01_introduction.md

     i.e 2 messages with the same hash.
 HMAC is a hash with a key - when you change the key, the hash is also changed.

--   **Multiparty Computation** - secure protocols for auctions, votings, etc.
+-   **Multiparty Computation** - secure protocols for auctions, voting, etc.

 -   **Cryptocurrency** - Bitcoin for example.